magrathj/Spark-Capstone-Project-Flood-Claims-Analysis/ReadMe.md

     1. pass arguement for the State you want to filter the datasets for
     2. for example: python data_prep_script.py NY
 4. Take the outputted files and upload them to databricks - claims and policies
-5. Run the analysis.py file
+    1. use the write_ notebooks to import the datasets into permanent storage in your databricks account
-    1.
+5. Run the NFIP_Analysis notebook

 ## Useful links